learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Express.md

 Express.js is a fast, unopinionated web framework for Node.js, widely used for building web applications and RESTful APIs.
 Known for its simplicity and flexibility, it allows developers to create efficient server-side applications with minimal overhead.
 It stands out for its efficient routing system and adaptable middleware capabilities, making it a preferred choice for developers aiming to create scalable and easily manageable web applications

+#### Prerequisites

+Before diving into Express.js, it will be good to have a foundational understanding of certain technologies and concepts:
+* Node.js: As Express.js is a framework for Node.js, it is beneficial to learn some basics of Node.js.
+The [Node.js Official Documentation](https://nodejs.org/en/docs/) provides a comprehensive introduction.
+* JavaScript: Since Express.js is written in JavaScript, it will be good to have a solid understanding of JavaScript, especially ES6 features.
+[Mozilla Developer Network (MDN) JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) is an place to start or refresh your JavaScript skills.
+* HTTP: Familiarity with HTTP methods and status codes will be beneficial, as web development with Express.js involves handling HTTP requests and responses.
+The [MDN HTTP Overview](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview) offers a good explanation of HTTP concepts.

+#### Official Express.js Documentation
+For detailed information, best practices, and the most up-to-date guidance on using Express.js, refer to the [Official Express.js Documentation](https://expressjs.com/).

 ## Getting Started

 #### Installation